Claiborne/reverb-test-suite/functional/README.md

 This framework will be the entry point for writing and running high-level test automation (regression, integration, acceptance) for frontend and backend applications

 ## REQUIRED SOFTWARE
 Below are the required software and gems you need to install to run this framework.
-This framework has not yet been set up for iOS UI test automation; more about that to come shortly
+(Note: This framework has not yet been set up for iOS UI test automation; more about that to come shortly)

 ### Ruby
 All tests are developed in Ruby (version 2.0.0-p247).
 Highly recommended using RVM to install Ruby and manage Gemsets http://www.rvm.io/